 a rumble in his chest,

-lie still and let me do the rest.”
+lie still and I shall do the rest.”

-And so lay I down in the field
+And so laid I, down in that field

 and closed my eyes in wait,